palomachain/compass-evm/README.md

 ### submit_logic_call

-This is how the turnstone run the arbitrary transaction to the other smart contract.
+This is how the Compass-EVM run the arbitrary transaction to the other smart contract.

 We start with some of the same checks that are done in update_valset- checking the supplied current valset against the checkpoint.

 We also check if the message_id is used.
-This stores an id for each ERC20 handled by Turnstone.
+This stores an id for each ERC20 handled by Compass-EVM.
 The purpose of this id is to ensure that old logic call cannot be submitted again.
 It is also used on the Paloma chain to clean up old batches that were never submitted and whose id is now too low to ever submit.

 We check the current validator's signatures over the hash of the logic call, using the same method used above to check their signatures over a new valset.